uber/prototool/docs/development.md

 The entire implementation is purposefully under the `internal` package to not expose any API for the time being.

+## Maintainers

-For maintainers: See [release.md](release.md) for the release process.
+See [release.md](release.md) for the release process.

+See https://github.com/uber/prototool/pull/418 for an example of updating versions of dependencies.